BResume/android_keygen/README.md

+## Installation
+    pip install android_keygen
+    or run setup.py install

 ## Intro
     This is a simple tool for creating an android distribution key for your app.
+    There's a bug that forces the generated .keystore to be dropped in the root directory.
+    I'll try and fix that soon.

 ## Usage
     android_keygen --base_name {MYNAME}